adr/madr/docs/decisions/0008-add-status-field.md

 * Good, because MADR is kept lean
 * Bad, because users demand state field
 * Bad, because not in line with other ADR templates

+## More Information

+See [ADR-0013](0013-use-yaml-front-matter-for-meta-data.md) for more reasoning on using YAML front matter.